-Plan to Limit Your Avalanche Exposure • When the danger increases, choose simpler terrain • When the trip or conditions are unfamiliar, choose simpler terrain • Assess each slope.
-Apply normal travel precautions • Consider traveling with an expert capable of managing challenging and complex terrain Group Confidence Today's Strategy Avalanche Terra Avalanche Terrain Exposure Scale Less Confidence Keep it simple and avoid avalanche terrain.
+Plan to Limit Your Avalanche Exposure

+- When the danger increases, choose simpler terrain - When the trip or conditions are unfamiliar, choose simpler terrain - Assess each slope.
+Apply normal travel precautions - Consider traveling with an expert capable of managing challenging and complex terrain

+Group Confidence Today's Strategy Avalanche Terrain Exposure Scale Identify sources of uncertainty Keep it simple and avoid avalanche terrain.
 If necessary, cross the run out zone one at a time.
 Simple - Exposure to low angle or primarily forested terrain.
 Some forest openings may involve the run-out zones of infrequent avalanches.
 Many options to reduce or eliminate exposure.
-Identify sources of uncert Limit exposure by avoiding the obvious paths, steepest slopes and trigger zones.
+Limit exposure by avoiding the obvious paths, steepest slopes and trigger zones.
 Consider entering slopes below start zones or lower in the track.
 Or if in doubt, avoid avalanche terrain.
 Challenging - Exposure to well defined avalanche paths, starting zones or terrain traps; options exist to reduce or eliminate exposure with careful route-finding.
-Step it out cautiously and reduce risk by choosing terrain with less Complex - Exposure to multiple overlapping avalanche paths or large expanses of steep, open terrain: multiple avalanche starting zones and terrain exposure.

-traps below; minimal options to reduce
+More Confidence Step it out cautiously and reduce risk by choosing terrain with less consequence.
+Low or no chance of avalanches today.
+Complex - Exposure to multiple overlapping avalanche paths or large expanses of steep, open terrain; multiple avalanche starting zones and terrain traps below; minimal options to reduce exposure.